Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 17.29.30 UTC
+- WIB: Sabtu, 5 Juli 2025 18.21.53 UTC
-- WITA: Sabtu, 5 Juli 2025 18.29.30 UTC
+- WITA: Sabtu, 5 Juli 2025 19.21.53 UTC
-- WIT: Sabtu, 5 Juli 2025 19.29.30 UTC
+- WIT: Sabtu, 5 Juli 2025 20.21.53 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology